 Experience the islands of Polynesia at the Polynesian Cultural Center

-The Polynesian Cultural Center on Oahu is an excellent place to visit, featuring authentic villages from 6 Pacific cultures, art and music demos, shows and presentations and plenty of hands-on activities and games.
+Visiting the Polynesian Cultural Center on Oahu with kids is an excellent experience, featuring authentic villages from 6 Pacific cultures, art and music demos, shows and presentations and plenty of hands-on activities and games.
 In the evenings, at extra cost, are a luau and performances.
 We loved exploring the villages and learning more about the islands that they represent – Hawaii, Tahiti, Tonga, Samoa, Aotearoa (Maori New Zealand) and Fiji.

 A great show to watch while you visit is the daily canoe pageant, “Rainbows of Paradise,” which features dance performances of each culture with vibrant, traditional costumes on double-hulled canoes in the PCC’s lagoon.